201-942-9089 info@abl1.net

 7. Do I need to bring my own money to the table?

-8. Do hard money lenders care about the specifics of the project?
+8. Do hard money lenders care about the project’s specifics?

 9. How much money can I get from a hard money loan?